-The Agua Caliente Band of Cahuilla Indians plans to open its new 5.8-acre Agua Caliente Cultural Plaza celebrating the Tribe’s history, culture, traditions and modern day activities, in the heart of downtown Palm Springs in Fall 2020.
+The Agua Caliente Band of Cahuilla Indians plans to open its new 5.8-acre Agua Caliente Cultural Plaza celebrating the Tribe’s history, culture, traditions and modern day activities, in the heart of downtown Palm Springs in late 2020.

 The new Cultural Plaza is located at the corner of N. Indian Canyon Drive and E. Tahquitz Canyon Way and includes the new Agua Caliente Cultural Museum, a new state-of-the-art spa that celebrates the sacred Agua Caliente Hot Mineral Spring, a Gathering Plaza, gardens and an Oasis Trail.